 Letters produce sound?

 Let’s begin with the underlying assumption here that letters do make sounds.
 Obviously they do not.
 Can not.
 They’re just symbols printed on paper.
 Yet we ask children to believe that they do.
 In fact we begin a child’s reading instruction by teaching them that the consonants each “make” one sound and the vowels each “make” two.
-What we really mean here, and what we should really be saying to children is that letters represent pronunciation.
-So for example, we can say that the letter <s> represents /s/.
+What we really mean here, and what we should really be saying to children is that graphemes represent pronunciation.
+(Graphemes are letters or combinations of letters that represent phonemes.)
+So for example, we can say that the grapheme <s> represents /s/.
 But don’t stop there.
-If you don’t want to get into all of the pronunciations that the letter <s> CAN represent, then just say, “The letter <s> CAN represent /s/.
+If you don’t want to get into all of the pronunciations that the grapheme <s> CAN represent, then just say, “The grapheme <s> CAN represent /s/.
 It can also represent other pronunciations, but right now we’ll focus on /s/.”
-Using this wording leaves the door open to other pronunciations of the letter <s> as they will, without any doubt, notice in words.
+Using this wording leaves the door open to other pronunciations of the grapheme <s> as they will, without any doubt, notice in words.
 The students won’t be gobsmacked when it happens.
 They will have been waiting for it and looking forward to understanding why and when <s> has other pronunciations.

-Learning letter, digraph, and trigraph pronunciations in isolation?
+Learning grapheme, digraph, and trigraph pronunciations in isolation?

 Can you imagine teaching children to read music by holding up a card with a musical note drawn on it and expecting them to sing it?
 Of course that wouldn’t work because until they see the note on the proper line of the musical staff, or hear it in comparison to the note in front of it or behind it within a song, they won’t know the right note to sing.
 Expecting children to recognize and accurately sing all of the notes before they see any of them on a staff or in a measure of music is ludicrous.
 Before children learn to read music, they have sung hundreds of songs.
 They have sung the notes in hundreds of combinations.
 But not in isolation.
 Each note makes sense in its setting, in the context of its song.